Verdra · Security architecture

 Production-stage deployments include a Data Processing Agreement scoping the customer/Verdra role under GDPR / Quebec Law 25 / CCPA, key-management responsibilities, retention defaults, and incident-notification windows.
 The DPA is shared at engagement; request the security packet for security-team review.

-Forward commitmentsSOC 2 Type I report (Q4 2026), Type II window opening (Q2 2027).
-ISO 27001 certification on the same track.
-Cross-platform Evidence Package interoperability test suite (open source) targeted Q3 2026.
-Independent cryptographic review of the integrity model targeted Q2 2026 ahead of the first production design partner.
+Forward commitmentsSOC 2 Type I and ISO 27001 tracks open when a first reference-implementation engagement substantiates the workload.
+Cross-implementation Evidence Package interoperability test suite (open source) targeted alongside Rules v0.2 (Q3 2026).
+Independent cryptographic review of the integrity model is part of any engagement scoping.

 This page is a preview-stage description of Verdra Record's intended architecture.
 Specific control implementation, KMS integration patterns, and audit evidence are scoped per engagement.